inasafe/inasafe/docs/source/api-docs/engine/interpolation2d.rst

 Module: interpolation2d
 ============

-This page contains the documentation for the  Risk-In-A-Box code **interpolation2d** module.
+This page contains the documentation for the  InaSAFE code **interpolation2d** module.

 .. automodule:: engine.interpolation2d
       :members: